-Example 21.5 Cointegration in Consumption and Output
+Example 22.5 Cointegration in Consumption and Output

-Consumption and income provide one of the more familiar examples of the phenomenon described previously.
-The logs of GDP and consumption for 1950.1 to 2000.4 are plotted in Figure 21.10.
+Consumption and income provide one of the more familiar examples of the phenomenon described above.
+The logs of GDP and consumption for 1950.1 to 2000.4 are plotted in Figure 22.10.
 Both variables are obviously nonstationary.
 We have already verified that there is a unit root in the income data.
-We leave as an exercise for the reader to verify that the consumption variable is likewise I(1).
+We leave as an exercise for the reader to verify that the consumption variable is likewise /(1).
 Nonetheless, there is a clear relationship between consumption and output.
-Consider a simple regression of the log of consumption on the log of income, where both variables are manipulated in mean deviation form (so, the regression includes a constant).
+To see where this discussion of relationships among variables is going, consider a simple regression of the log of consumption on the log of income, where both variables are manipulated in mean deviation form (so, the regression includes a constant).
 The slope in that regression is 1.056765.
-The residuals from the regression, $u_t = [\ln \text{Cons}^, \ln \text{GDP}^][1, -1.056765]'$ (where the "\" indicates mean deviations) are plotted in Figure 21.11.
+The residuals from the regression, $u_t = [\ln \text{Cons}^, \ln \text{GDP}^][1, -1.056765]'$ (where the "" indicates mean deviations) are plotted in Figure 22.11.
 The trend is clearly absent from the residuals.
-But it remains to verify whether the series of residuals is stationary.
-In the ADF regression of the least squares residuals on a constant (random walk with drift), the lagged value and the lagged first difference, the coefficient on $u{t-1}$ is 0.838488 (0.0370205) and that on $u{t-1} - u{t-2}$ is -0.098522.
+But, it remains to verify whether the series of residuals is stationary.
+In the ADF regression of the least squares residuals on a constant (random walk with drift), the lagged value and the lagged first difference, the coefficient on u{t-1} is 0.838488 (0.0370205) and that on $u{t-1} - u{t-2}$ is -0.098522.
 (The constant differs trivially from zero because two observations are lost in computing the ADF regression.)
-With 202 observations, we find $\mathsf{DF}{\tau}=-4.63$ and $DF{v} = -29.55$ .
+With 202 observations, we find DF_r = -4.63 and DF_r = -29.55.
 Both are well below the critical values, which suggests that the residual series does not contain a unit root.
-We conclude (at least it appears so) that even after
+We conclude (at least it appears so) that even after accounting for the trend, although neither of the original variables is stationary, there is a linear combination of them that is.
+If this conclusion holds up after a more formal treatment of the testing procedure, we will state that logGDP and log consumption are cointegrated.